TecnologiadeRaiz/en/7-plastic-parts.md

 Due to these characteristics and the ease of dilution and its covering power, we are currently using this paint as a coating for our models.
-For more information about the procedure, here.
+For more information about the procedure, <a href="/5-waveguide-and-workspace.html">here.</a>